Makita Track Saw Review Model SP6000J

-The dust collection for this system is above average, leaving little residual sawdust and scant airborne particles.
+The dust collection for the Makita SP6000J track saw is above average, leaving little residual sawdust and scant airborne particles.
 While Makita does have a dust bag accessory, we connected ours to *cough* Festool’s dust extractor system that fit it perfectly.
 Now that I mention it, the case fits the Festool Systainer boxes perfectly as well.
 Even my son and partner Matt – who scoffs at most things not Festool – was impressed.

 After breaking down several panels, I utilized the rail clamps to hold the track to the sheeting.
 The clamps are a nice feature, easy to use, and plenty capable of securing the track to the workpiece when you need that extra level of security.

 One unique feature added to the Makita Track Saw is a thumb wheel below the trigger that allows you to set the saw speed from 2000 to 6400 RPM.
 Why you ask?